 Industry association fees – It helps to be connected, especially as a new small business.
 A great way to build your network among peers is to join professional associations relevant to your industry.
-Be selective – annual costs can be hundreds of dollars.
+Be selective, annual costs can be hundreds of dollars.
 Select one or two of the top associations and get the most out of your money.
 Use a service like MeetUp or contact your local chamber of commerce to get started.

-Can customers buy your product or service with a credit card?
+Credit card fees – Can customers buy your product or service with a credit card?
 Expect to pay around 3% of total charges in credit card fees, if so.
 Research can help you determine credit cards that charge the lowest fees, but ultimately you want to make purchasing simple for customers.
 Find the right balance between fees and customer satisfaction.
 You can also fall into debt by using a credit card as a buyer yourself.
 Read about business credit card considerations here.

 Employees – Salaries, sick leave, vacation and health insurance add significant expenses to your budget.
 Keep in mind that health insurance is most expensive for companies with fewer than 10 employees, so budgeting for benefits is important to stay out of the red.

 Office space – Paying hundreds or thousands of dollars a month to rent a space for your small business can hit your bottom line in a big way.
 Before deciding where to set up shop, ask other local business owners about their experiences and best advice for local renting.

 Utilities – After renting your office space, don’t forget to budget for utilities: electric, water, gas, Internet and phone.
 Most services will estimate the average monthly cost for easier financial planning.
-Tip: According to Cornell University, keeping the thermostat at 77°F will improve office productivity – plus you’ll save on electricity during those summer months.
+Furthermore, conducting an energy audit can help you identify and make cost-reducing improvements around the office.

 Repairs and maintenance – You budgeted for company smartphones, office rent, the electric bill and a cutting-edge copier, but what happens if everything breaks?
 Reserve a line in your budget for emergency expenses.